 Gluten-free sugar cookies (aka gluten-free cut-out cookies) that you can roll, cut out, and decorate to your heart's content!
-These holiday-friendly cookies are flavorful, buttery, and not overly sweet.
-With tested vegan and paleo options.
-With a few tweaks, these become gluten-free linzer cookies.
+These holiday-friendly cookies are flavorful, buttery, and not overly sweet, sort of like thinly-rolled shortbread.
+Made with a blend of gluten-free flours: almond flour, oat flour, and sweet rice flour.
+I've also included tested vegan and paleo options.

 Thanks to Bob's Red Mill for sponsoring this post!